geoserver/geoserver-history/doc/user/source/data/oracleng.rst

 .. list-table::
    :widths: 20 80

+   * - **Option**
+     - **Description**
    * - ``host``
-     - The oracle server host name or ip address.
+     - The oracle server host name or IP address.
    * - ``port``
-     - The port on which the oracle server is accepting connections.
+     - The port on which the Oracle server is accepting connections.
    * - ``database``
      - The name of the database to connect to.
    * - ``schema``
      - The database schema to access tables from.
    * - ``user``
-     - The name of the user to connect to the oracle database as.
+     - The name of the user to use when connecting to the oracle database.
    * - ``password``
      - The password to use when connecting to the database.
-Left blank for no password.
+Leave blank for no password.
-   * - ``Loose bbox``
-     - 	Flag which controls how bounding box comparisons are made against geometries in the database.
-See the :ref:`loose_bbox` section below for more information.
    * - ``max connections``

        ``min connections``

-       ``validate connections``

        ``fetch size``

        ``connection timeout``

+       ``validate connections``
      - Connection pool configuration parameters.
 See the :ref:`connection_pooling` section for details.
+   * - ``Loose bbox``
+     - 	Controls how bounding box comparisons are made against geometries in the database.
+See the :ref:`loose_bbox` section below for more information.

 .. _loose_bbox:

 Using loose bounding box
 ------------------------

-When set only the bounding box of a geometry is used which results in a significant performance gain.
+When the ``loose bbox`` option is set, only the bounding box of a geometry is used.
+This results in a significant performance gain.
 The downside is that some geometries may be considered inside of a bounding box when they are technically not.

-If the primary use of the database is through the WMS this flag can be set as a loss of some accuracy is usually acceptable.
-However if using with the WFS and making use of BBOX filtering capabilities, this flag should not be set.
+If the primary use of the database is through :ref:`WMS` this flag can be set safely since a loss of some accuracy is usually acceptable.
+However if using :ref:`WFS` and making use of BBOX filtering capabilities, this flag should not be set.